thanhmiyata/luan-van-tot-nghiep/complete_paper_combined.md

 **What We Borrow and Improve:** We borrow LLM base models (Gemini 2.0 Flash) from LLM-based approaches, but add multi-agent structure to reduce systematic errors.
 We borrow agent orchestration concepts from CrewAI framework, but contribute NL2SQL-specific agent designs and collaboration patterns.
 We borrow self-correction concepts from Reflexion and CRITIC, but specialize single-pass refinement for NL2SQL error patterns.
 We borrow schema linking decoupling from RESDSQL, but extend it further through specialized Schema Selector agent.
 We borrow query decomposition from DIN-SQL and DAIL-SQL, but implement it through dedicated Query Planner agent with logical planning rather than SQL decomposition.

-**Novel Aspects:** Our work introduces several novel contributions: (1) **First specialized multi-agent architecture for NL2SQL** with six agents designed specifically for database querying tasks, (2) **Field selection focus** through Question Analyzer agent that explicitly identifies required fields before SQL generation, addressing 52.6% of errors, (3) **Single-pass refinement mechanism** through SQL Refiner agent that improves queries based on multi-agent context before validation, (4) **Systematic comparison** of 4-step vs 6-step pipelines, evaluating the impact of query planning and refinement components, and (5) **Error pattern awareness** embedded in agent prompts, enabling agents to avoid common pitfalls such as field substitution, incorrect JOINs, and aggregation errors.
+**Novel Aspects:** Our work introduces several contributions: (1) a specialized multi-agent architecture for NL2SQL with six agents designed for database querying tasks, (2) a field selection focus through the Question Analyzer that explicitly identifies required fields before SQL generation (addressing 52.6% of errors), (3) a single-pass refinement mechanism through the SQL Refiner that improves queries based on multi-agent context before validation, (4) systematic comparison of 4-step vs 6-step pipelines to evaluate planning and refinement components, and (5) error pattern awareness embedded in agent prompts to avoid common pitfalls such as field substitution, incorrect JOINs, and aggregation errors.

 **Positioning Within the Landscape:** Our work bridges the gap between LLM-based NL2SQL (which shows promise but makes systematic errors) and multi-agent systems (which show promise for complex tasks but lack NL2SQL-specific applications).
 We combine the reasoning capabilities of LLMs with the specialization benefits of multi-agent collaboration, addressing systematic errors that neither approach alone can solve.
 Our field selection focus (52.6% of errors) addresses a critical limitation that existing approaches have not systematically tackled.
 Our comparison of 4-step vs 6-step pipelines provides empirical validation of multi-agent specialization benefits, demonstrating that query planning and refinement components significantly improve accuracy.